March has come in like a lion … will it scamper away like a lamb? Spring is out there somewhere, babies, long experience says so.

 I love the women I meet there.
 Many are likely older than I am, although who knows.
 Some are far younger — new moms.
 It’s a delightful bunch because they’re honest and irreverent and hilarious.
 There’s a crankypants or two in class but I have to assume they’ve cultivated that for a while and aren’t likely to switch attitudes, so I leave them to their grumbling and their mad-faces and hang out with Jo and Barb and Andrea and Roxy and Pat and Sandy and assorted others who are just there to have a good time and keep moving.
 All of us by now have sustained losses that have shaped us.
 We don’t talk about it, we just know.
 And of course we don’t discuss body shape, because we all have parts that are surrendering to gravity, legs that are melting into our ankles, wear and tear that dictates what we can and cannot do.

 We’re a motley crew — we roll out of bed and show up at the gym, grab a shower, suit up and start swimming.
 A lot of these gals have not only never invested in a Brazilian, they haven’t shaved their underarms since the Cold War — a very genuine and healthy practice, in my humble opinion.
-We wear our baby-bellies like a freakin’ badge of honor, although to be honest mine’s now a too-many-carbs belly, which is what brought me to the pool.
+We wear our baby-bellies like a freakin’ badge of honor, although to be honest mine’s become a too-many-carbs belly, which is what brought me to the pool.
 We give it our best shot to keep up with the zero-body-fat instructor who’s winning a dance contest poolside or in the water with us every morning, and we grin and laugh and hoot when we finally find our rhythm.

 In the water … nothing hurts much.
 There’s no temperamental low back, no rickety shoulder, and the 7 Purple Minions of Fibromyalgia are in time out.
 There are enough sore muscles later to let me know I used them, but that’s a good hurt and I welcome it.
 It’s highly motivating that women in their 70s and 80s show up for personal torture day after day, and do it with a smile.
 Surely I can manage at least that.
-I do hope it will be a longterm relationship, the pool and me.
-And I really hope carbs melt in saltwater.
+I do hope it will be a longterm relationship, the pool and I. And I really hope carbs melt in saltwater.

 09 Feb 2014 2 Comments